-To help you determine whether this helmet is a good fit for you, lets have a deeper look into the what it offers, as well as its downsides (which it doesn’t really have, but there are a few small things to mention).
+To help you determine whether this helmet is a good fit for you, let’s have a deeper look intowhat it offers, as well as its downsides (which it doesn’t really have, but there are a few small things to mention).

 Excellent Safety And Durability

 Durability and safety are the two most important features to look for in a motorcycle helmet.
-Neotec II has no problems in this area.
+This helmet has no problems in this area.

 First up, this motorcycle helmet features a rather complex outer shell with five interwoven layers of fiberglass, organic fibers, and resin.

-Next, inside, the Neotec II helmet has a multi-piece EPS liner, which actually is the most important safety-contributing feature in it.
+Next, inside the helmet, there is a multi-piece EPS liner, which actually is the most important safety-contributing feature in it.
 The EPS (expanded polystyrene) is designed to be crush able so that it can absorb energy during an impact, thus reducing the amount of force that goes into your head & body.

-Apart from safety and shock absorption, the EPS liner also plays a big role in the comfort of the Neotec II helmet, but more on that a bit later.
+Apart from safety and shock absorption, the EPS liner also plays a big role in the comfort of the helmet, but more on that a bit later.

 However, X-Fourteen is noticeably pricier.
-Not only that, but Neotec II still offers excellent safety for many riders, and it’s likely to be sufficient for your needs.
+Not only that, but this model still offers excellent safety for many riders, and it’s likely to be sufficient for your needs.

 Two-in-one Flip-up Face Shield

-The second major feature in the Shoei Neotec II motorcycle helmet is the two-in-one flip-up face shield.
+The second major feature in this motorcycle helmet is the two-in-one flip-up face shield.
 Thanks to this shield, you can go from full- to open-face in a matter of seconds.
-So basically, Neotec II combines a full face and open-face helmet though, of course, it won’t be as light as a true open-face model.
+So basically, This model combines a full face and open-face helmet though, of course, it won’t be as light as a true open-face model.